mdxtoc/qtpi/docs/qtpi_description.md

 -- the first `where` attaches to `hwc key message`; the second and third attach only to `packets [] bits`; the fourth attaches to everything.

-So far the offside parser applies to function definitions (expression to the right of '='), to `where` clauses, to `match`es in processes and expressions, to guarded sums, and to parallel process compositions.
-There still is `fi`.
+So far the offside parser applies to function definitions (expression to the right of '='), to `where` clauses, to `match`es in processes and expressions, to guarded sums, to parallel process compositions and to conditionals.
+In conditionals `fi` is optional (but offside parsing is not).

 ## Grammar